erikrose/in_one_ear/README.rst

 Future
 ======

+* The front page would likely be the most commonly hit page, but it does a lot of computation at the moment.
+All that excerpting of article bodies means a lot of parsing.
+We should cache either the individual excerpts or maybe even entire rendered pages.
+If the latter, maybe that should happen in some reverse proxy.
 * Comment editing (maybe not anonymous ones)
 * Flip over to HTTPS when logging in, and stay there until logged out.
 * Minify static assets.